Flag of Blackbeard: Historical flags

-During the Golden Age of Piracy, Blackbeard (c.
+Near the end of the Golden Age of Piracy, Blackbeard (c.
 1680 – 1718) was one of the most infamous pirates on the seas.
-The only record there is of what flag he flew was in 1718 in a newspaper report which stated that Blackbeard's fleet, including his flagship Queen Anne's Revenge, during an attack on the Protestant Caesar flew black flags with death heads and "bloody flags".
-However it did not state which ship Blackbeard was on at the time.
+The only record of what flag he flew was in a 1718 newspaper report describing an attack by his flagship Queen Anne's Revenge on the Protestant Caesar: "On the morning of the [8th of April] a large Ship and a sloop with Black Flags and Deaths Heads in them and three more sloops with Bloody Flags all bore down upon the said ship Protestant Caesar".

+Modern design

 Following a revival in interest in piracy in the 20th century, the flag with the horned skeleton and bleeding heart first appeared in an article in The Mariner's Mirror magazine as a general pirate's flag in 1912, but the article made no assertion of it being Blackbeard's flag.
 Later in the century approximately around the 1970s it started to be described as Blackbeard's flag and was often used as such in books and television programmes portraying him.
 Some academic institutions such as the Smithsonian have also incorrectly described it as the flag of Blackbeard.

-Design

-The design of the flag consisted of a horned skeleton raising an hourglass "toasting the Devil" in its right hand.
+The design of the modern flag consisted of a horned skeleton raising an hourglass "toasting the Devil" in its right hand.
 In the skeleton's left hand, it held a spear pointing towards a red heart which had three drops of red blood below it, supposedly to signal that no quarter would be given.
 The historian E. T. Fox affirmed that this flag design would not have been of 18th-century pirate origin because, if the skeleton was meant to represent the Devil, then it would not have been a skeleton, and if it was supposed to represent Death, then it would not have been horned.
 Most pirate flags at the time would have used simple imagery based on Christian symbols of mortality.
 Flags of a similar design had been used by Edward Low, Francis Spriggs and Charles Harris.

+Since the 2010s, the flag and its modifications have gained popularity in military circles.